mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

 fi
 ```

-I've hard coded the port since I'll only be using this script for one machine with Tensorboard always running on the same port but this could easily be added as anther arugment.
+I've hard coded the port since I'll only be using this script for one machine with Tensorboard always running on the same port but this could easily be added as anther argument.

 Now we just need to fill in each of the statements with ssh commands to start the tunnel, check it and exit it: